mjkloeckner/kloeckner.com.ar/md/dwm-config/dwm-config.md

 %%
-title: "dwm - The dynamic window manager"
+title: "dwm: The dynamic window manager"
 date: "23-Oct-2021"
 %%

-# dwm - The dynamic window manager
+# dwm: The dynamic window manager

 A window manager is a software that can manage the layout and appearance of every window spawned in your desktop, most people confuse them with